maotar/FreeVirtualInstrumentList/README.md

 - [Strezov - THUNDER X3M Taiko Freebie - Kontakt](https://www.strezov-sampling.com/products/view/THUNDER%20X3M%20Taiko%20Freebie.html) - The Low Taiko Articulations (incl.
 Rimshots) from Thunder X3M mapped in the X3M Percussion Engine.
 - [8Dio - The New Cajon and Bongo - Kontakt](https://8dio.com/instrument/the-new-cajon-and-bongo/) - The New Cajon and Bongo comes with 11 core articulations and 8 new presets.
 Everything is neatly organized into our custom browser, which holds all of the available articulations within a single instrument.
 - [8Dio - Mini - Kontakt](https://8dio.com/instrument/mini/) - MINI is the most comprehensive sample library ever done of ultra tiny object sounds
-- [8Dio - The New Propanium - Kontakt](https://8dio.com/instrument/the-new-propanium/) - The New Propanium (aka Milltone) is a multi-sampled tonal metallic drum
-- [8Dio - Smiley Drum - Kontakt](https://8dio.com/instrument/smiley-drum/) - Tuned percussion played with mallets

 - [Embertone - Jug Drums Free](https://www.embertone.com/instruments/jugfree.php) - What happens when you lock two sound designers in a space with 5 water jugs, 5 microphones, a laptop and an audio interface?
 Pure #$!@ing magic, that's what!
 - [KLANG - Bambu Bambu - Kontakt](https://klang.cologne/klang21_free.php) - Lately we´ve been experimenting a lot with really old samba vinyl samples and found some extremely danceable rhythms.
 Have Fun jamming to these lofi gems
 -

+## Melodic Percussion

+- [8Dio - The New Propanium - Kontakt](https://8dio.com/instrument/the-new-propanium/) - The New Propanium (aka Milltone) is a multi-sampled tonal metallic drum
+- [8Dio - Smiley Drum - Kontakt](https://8dio.com/instrument/smiley-drum/) - Tuned percussion played with mallets
+- [8Dio - The New Copperphone - Kontakt](https://8dio.com/instrument/the-new-copperphone/) - The New Copperphone is a custom instrument made from modified Copper pipes.
+The end-result is a 12 pipe instrument that sounds somewhere between pristine bells and a metallic marimba of sorts.
+- [8Dio - The New Glass Marimba - Kontakt](https://8dio.com/instrument/the-new-glass-marimba/) - Deep Sampled Glass Marimba
+- [KLANG - Spiel Uher - Kontakt](https://klang.cologne/klang21_free.php) - We recorded a Spieluhr.
+We send it thru an old Uher Tape Machine.
+We like bad puns.
+We created a Spieluher

 ## Symphonic Strings